RClukey/RClukey/README.md

 The [RClukey.github.io repository](https://github.com/RClukey/RClukey.github.io) includes all my code for my personal website.<br />
 The [Kryptos repository](https://github.com/RClukey/Kryptos) includes all my work for solving the Kryptos cipher.<br />
 The [Subsea-ROV repository](https://github.com/RClukey/Subsea-ROV) includes all of my team's work in designing a subsea Remotely Operated Vehicle (ROV).<br />
-The [RC-Car repository](https://github.com/RClukey/RC-Car) includes all my work for developing an RC car using an Arduino and C++.<br />
+The [RC-Car repository](https://github.com/RClukey/RC-Car) includes all my work for developing an RC car using SolidWorks, an Arduino, and C++.<br />
 The [LeetCode repository](https://github.com/RClukey/LeetCode) contains all my work for the problems in [LeetCode](https://leetcode.com/).<br />